Bee Sting Reactions

 • preventing bee stings.

-When should I be concerned about bee sting reactions?
+When should I be concerned about bee stings and seek medical advice?

 Bee stings which occur in particular places (and especially on children) should be seen by a health care professional sooner rather than later.